 Chef Dan Barber of Blue Hill at Stone Barns in Tarrytown, New York, uses lamb necks to make his version of this dish.
+We’ve found that shoulder blade chops, a more readily available cut, also work well.

 - 4 (10-12-oz.) bone-in lamb blade chops